robbieferrero/wintersmith-babel/README.md

 ## Requirements

-Depending on which Babel features you use it is a good idea (pretty much required) to include babel-polyfill.js in your primary template (along with compiles scripts).
+Depending on which Babel features you use it is a good idea (pretty much required) to include babel-polyfill.js in your primary template (along with compiled scripts).
 This file can be built using [Babel-core](https://www.npmjs.com/package/babel-core)

 Reminder: It must be stored in your `contents` folder to be included in a Wintersmith build